jpilorget/dm-eyf/checklist.md

 ### 1.2.
 Missing value treatment (deletion, mean, predict, knn)

-* Me quedo con los valores como vienen.

-* Falta analizar cómo toma LightGBM los valores nulos.
+* I'm not doing imputation.

+* Analyze how LightGBM deals with missing values.

-### 1.3 Create new ratios and proportions (tirar regresiones)
+### 1.3 Create new ratios and proportions

-* Construyo los cocientes que armó Denicolay (ver cómo los hace).

-* Incorporo la historia de los 6 meses anteriores.
+* Build ratios with regressions written in C++ (they're way faster than R code) and actual variables.

+* Add previous months (6?) variables.

-### 1.4 Binning/bucketing (crear intervalos para variables significativas)
+### 1.4 Binning/bucketing

+* Develop ranks for selected features.

-* El LightGBM discretiza en 256 valores.
+* LightGBM already discretize some variables (into 256 categories).

-### 1.5 Reframe numerical quantities (convertir a cientos o miles de pesos)
+### 1.5 Reframe numerical quantities

-* Esto lo puedo hacer para las variables monetarias.
-Sirve también para llevar a cero a todos los valores menores a mil.
+* Turn quantities into hundreds or thousands.
+This allows to put together all the low values.

+* Reframe days into months or months into years.

 ### 1.6 Variable transformation (raíz cuadrada/cúbica o logaritmo - simetrizar distribuciones)

-### 1.7 Outlier detection and treatment (detección de valores extremos)
+### 1.7 Outlier detection and treatment

-* No voy a aplicar detección de valores extremos.
+* I won't, in this instance, try to detect any outliers

-### 1.8 Decomposing categorical attrributes (binarización y one-hot encoding)
+### 1.8 Decomposing categorical attrributes

-* Esto ya está mayormente hecho con el conjunto de variables originales.
+* Binarization and one-hot encoding is done in almost all variables that need it in the original dataset.

 ## 2. Devise features